Project Overview

 Decommissioning sirens does not mean reducing emergency warning capability.
 Instead, it reflects a shift toward systems that align with how people receive information today.

-Throughout March 2026, the city will solicit feedback from residents on the possible decommissioning of warning sirens.
+From February 27-March 31, 2026, the city solicited feedback from residents on the possible decommissioning of the warning sirens via a survey and Q&A activity.